 Nested Control Constructs

-You cannot overlap part of one control construct with another.
-Each control construct must be nested entirely within the other.
-Failing to do so results in a compile-time error.
+You cannot have overlap of part of one control construct with a different one.
+Each control construct must nest fully in the other.
+If you do not, then the result is a compile-time error.